mharrisonutcoding/Note-Taker/README.md

 ## Questions

-If you have any questions about the repo open an issue or contact me directly at mharrisonutcoding@gmail.com.
+If you have any questions contact me directly at mharrisonutcoding@gmail.com.
 You can find more of my work at [mharrisonutcoding](https://github.com/mharrisonutcoding/).